“New joint transnational call: Standardised measurement, monitoring and/or biomarkers to study food intake, physical activity and health (STAMIFY)”

 For further information, please check the call documents:

-- Guidelines for applicants + pre-proposal template Part A&B
+- Guidelines applicants + full proposal template A and B_STAMIFY

 - Factsheet HDHL-INTIMIC STAMIFY